 At your graduation ceremony you will receive your testamur, and two copies of your academic transcript.
-AQF compliant awards also receive a copy of the Australian Higher Education Graduation Statement (AHEGS).
+AQF compliant awards also receive the Australian Higher Education Graduation Statement (AHEGS).

 Your Macquarie University testamur, sometimes referred to the graduation certificate, diploma, or parchment, is an official document conferred by the University Council which certifies that you have been awarded your degree or diploma.
 The Conferring of your degree will usually take place at a graduation ceremony held either on campus or off-campus depending on the study location of your course.

 The testamur is an A4 sized document that contains the Arms of the University, University seal, signatures of the Vice-Chancellor and Registrar, name of the graduate, name of the degree/diploma, and conferral date.
 Additional illustrations and text may appear on certain testamurs issued by the University depending on the nature of the award.

 There can only be one testamur in circulation for a graduate of the degree for which they were awarded.
 Subsequent copies will not be produced by the University unless requirements for a replacement are met.

 You will need to complete a Replacement Testamur Request Form (PDF 131KB) and pay the specified fee of AUD$50 for a general replacement or AUD$65 for a name change replacement (if different from your name at graduation).
 If you did not receive your graduation documents due to an incorrect address supplied to the University then you will be liable to pay the AUD$50 replacement fee.

 An original Statutory Declaration will also need to be submitted (faxes, photocopies and electronic copies are not accepted):

 - or Statutory Declaration (Not Received) (PDF 31KB)